NexGenMap/dl-semantic-segmentation/README.md

   -b BANDS [BANDS ...], --bands BANDS [BANDS ...]
                         The bands that should be stacked.
 [DEFAULT=All] -r REFERENCE, --reference REFERENCE
-                        <Required> Image with reference data, that should have
-                        only these pixel values: 0=without information,
+                        Image with reference data, that should have only these pixel values: 0=without information, 1=object of
-                        1=object of interest, 2=not an object of interest.
+                        interest, 2=not an object of interest.
   -o OUTPUT, --output OUTPUT
                         <Required> The name of VRT output image